NLnetLabs/krill-manual/source/get-started.rst

 Repository Setup
 ----------------

 ..
-Note:: If you are a member of NIC.BR, ARIN or APNIC, then you're in luck.
-These
+Note:: If you are a member of NIC.BR, ARIN, RIPE NCC or APNIC, then
-    organisations provide an RPKI Publication Server as a service to their members, so you can configure your Krill CA publish there.
+    you're in luck.
+These organisations provide an RPKI Publication Server as a service to their members, so you can configure your Krill CA publish there.

     If you need to run your own Publication Server then please have a look :ref:`here<doc_krill_publication_server>` to see how you can use Krill